 The majority of this task is completed in lessons although some NEA will be set as homework.
 The time given to complete the NEA is 30 - 35 hours.

 Examination

-Students sit a two hour written paper in the summer term of Year 11 to test knowledge and understanding of the factors that influence designing and manufacturing.
+Students sit a two hour paper in the summer term of Year 11 to test their knowledge and understanding of the Technical Principles of the subject and the application of this knowledge to Design and Manufacturing.